Home

 Mrs. Mayra Herra

-Mayra Herra, M.A.; Costa Rica Culture Instructor
+Mayra Herra, MA; Costa Rica Culture Faculty

 Mrs. Herra holds a Masters degree in Linguistics from the University of Costa Rica, as well as Licensure and Bachelor Degrees in Spanish Philology.
-She is also in the process of completing her Doctorate in Society and Culture Studies at the University Of Costa Rica.
+She is also in the process of completing her Doctorate in Society and Culture Studies at the University of Costa Rica.
 Mrs. Herra has more than 2o year's experience coordinating and teaching in study abroad programs in Costa Rica, and is a retired administrator and professor of Spanish, Latin American Literature, and Communications from the University of Costa Rica.
 When not teaching for Earth Education International she continues to coordinate and teach in other study abroad programs.
 Mrs. Herra is Costa Rican, but has also lived in the United States.
 She speaks Spanish and English fluently.

 Mrs. Patricia Ramirez